-Coach Michael Zauzig returns to Southern Vermont in 2017 for his seventh year at the helm of the Mountaineers' women's soccer program.
+Coach Michael Zauzig returns to Southern Vermont in 2018 for his eighth year at the helm of the Mountaineers' women's soccer program.
 In each of his previous campaigns at SVC, he has led the Mountaineers to the New England Collegiate Conference playoffs.
 In 2015, he led the team to a 6-2-1 mark in NECC action to collect the program's first home playoff match since becoming NCAA accredited.
-That Mountaineer team won its first-round game to make it back to the Conference semis for the second-straight year.
-Zauzig coached the NECC Rookie of the Year (Molly Madore) for the second-straight season while also seeing two additional Mountaineers make it to the All-NECC First Team, one player being selected to the Second Team, and a fifth making the All-NECC Third Team.
+That Mountaineer team won its first-round game to make it back to the Conference semis for the second-straight year, and Zauzig then led SVC back to the semifinals again in 2017.
+Zauzig has coached the NECC Rookie of the Year for four-straight seasons while also seeing a slew of Mountaineers garner all-NECC accolades.

-Additionally in 2015, Coach Zauzig's '14 squad earned the program's fourth NSCAA Team Academic Award for having a GPA over 3.0.
-Also, the Mountaineers received the NSCAA Silver Ethics Award for being given only a limited amount of cautions throughout the season.
+Additionally in 2017, Coach Zauzig's '16 squad earned the program's sixth NSCAA Team Academic Award for having a GPA over 3.0.
+Also, the Mountaineers received the NSCAA Silver Ethics Award once again for being given only a limited amount of cautions throughout the season.

 In 2014, Zauzig’s crew grabbed his first postseason victory as a head coach, making it to the Conference semifinals for the first time since 1999.
 That team included the NECC Goalkeeper and Rookie of the Year (Melissa Mascari) and two members of each the All-NECC First and Second Teams.